shepmaster/rust-ffi-omnibus/site/basics/index.md

 ## C\#

-All C# examples will compile with Mono 2.10 (Travis CI) and 4.2.
+All C# examples will compile with Mono 4.4.
 It is assumed that this code will work with the Microsoft CLR frameworks, but this is untested.

 ## Running Examples